becarpenter/book6/8. Deployment Status/Deployment in the enterprise.md

 means.
 In general, maintaining PI address space offers the most flexibility and stability due to the portable nature of the resources, and although it does have a higher startup cost both operationally and financially, is the preferable method for medium to large enterprises.

 **Provider Assigned address space**

-Provider Assigned (PA) address space consists of PI address space that is assigned to an upstream provider and sub-delegated to a customer or.
+Provider Assigned (PA) address space consists of address space that is assigned to a specific upstream provider and sub-delegated to a customer.

 If receiving PA from an upstream provider designs such as multihoming is a more involved process that will involve coordination with the upstream transit provider that owns the IP resources.
-*add more details here*
+(See {{6.
+Multi-prefix operation}} for some discussion of multihoming.)
-Additionally, renumbering is functionally required if said provider is exchanged for another unless NAT is employed as a translation tool obtaining additional address space may require more effort or may not be possible.
+Additionally, renumbering is functionally required if said provider is exchanged for another unless NAT is employed as a translation tool.
+Obtaining additional address space may require more effort and expense, or may not be possible.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Previous</ins>](Deployment%20in%20the%20home.md) [<ins>Chapter Contents</ins>](8.%20Deployment%20Status.md)